navyan02/WhichJawhawkAreYou-/README.md

-# KU Jayhawk Quiz 🏀
+# KU Jayhawk Quiz

 This is a **KU Jayhawk personality quiz** built with **Streamlit**.
-Answer fun KU-themed questions to find out which Jayhawk persona best matches you!
+Answer fun KU themed questions to find out which Jayhawk best matches you!

 ## How to Run 🏃‍♂️